Baron Wharton: Barons Wharton (1544; continued)

 The heir presumptive is the present holder's only child, the Hon.
 Meghan Ziky Mary Robertson (b.
 2006).

 Early Whartons

-The Wharton baronetcy dates from 6 October 1292 when King Edward I granted to Gilbert de Querton "the Manor of Querton with its appurtenances." ("Querton" was the earlier Latin spelling of "Wharton") There de Querton built Lammerside for himself and his wife, Emma de Hastings.
-(The remains of the building still stand and today resemble a pele tower).
+The Wharton landholding gentry status dates from 6 October 1292, when King Edward I granted to Gilbert de Querton "the Manor of Querton with its appurtenances".
+(Note: "Querton" was the earlier Latin spelling of "Wharton".)
+There de Querton built Lammerside for himself and his wife, Emma de Hastings.
+The remains of the building still stand and today resemble a pele tower.
 Emma was the daughter of Nicholas de Hastings of the family which were the ancestors of the present Earls of Huntingdon and of Pembroke.

 The descendants of Sir Gilbert were: